avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-02-8-setup-your-pi-iot.md

 	}
 });
 ```
 We parse the JSON payload of the incoming message and log it into the console.
-Then we check if we got the message from the correct topic (which is obvious because we�ve subscribed only on this single topic, but best to double check when things get busier).
+Then we check if we got the message from the correct topic (which is obvious because we've subscribed only on this single topic, but best to double check when things get busier).
 Then we check the values of the `payload.current.state.desired.state` and `payload.current.state.desired.color` which represent the state and the color of the LED which we want to change and save them into the `LED_state` and `LED_color` variables accordingly.
 We then check if the current state of the pin is different from the desired state.
 If it is, we update the pin state with the function `writeSync`, and publish the updated reported state in the `update_topic`.
 If the pin state was the same as desired, we just skip it and do nothing.

 Finally, we need to update the shadow state once the switch changes its state.
 To do this, it is more convenient to use the GPIO interrupt handler. `onoff` library provides this, so the interrupt handler is listed below: